 Your landing page should focus on one specific topic with a precise audience / segment in mind.
 Every component of that page – text, images, colours, call-to-action, design, and item placement – should be designed to drive visitors towards taking one unambiguous action.
 Confuse them and you’ll lose them.

 4. Don’t forget an irresistible call to action

-You want subscribers to do more than just read your email.
-You want them to take action.
-To do that, you’ll need an irresistible call-to-action that is also clear and to the point.
-Don’t be afraid to test different calls-to-action out.
+You want subscribers to do more than just quickly scan the contents of your email.
+You want them to click through to your website.
+And if you want them to make a booking, you’ll need an irresistible call to action that is also clear and to the point.
+Brainstorm a few options before settling on one.

 5. Don’t be boring

 I mean, no one likes boring, right?
 You’re in an industry that allows you to be amiable and less formal – take advantage of it!
 Develop content that is interesting and easy to read.
 You want to inspire, convince, and convert readers – not put them to sleep.

 For additional tips to get your hotel newsletter read, click here.

 Need reader-friendly newsletter content for your hotel’s target audience?